d2l-ai/d2l-en/chapter_introduction/index.md

 These problems are referred to as *subspace estimation*.
 If the dependence is linear, it is called *principal component analysis*.
-* Is there a representation of (arbitrarily structured) objects in Euclidean space (i.e., the space of vectors in $\mathbb{R}^n$) such that symbolic properties can be well matched?
+* Is there a representation of (arbitrarily structured) objects in Euclidean space such that symbolic properties can be well matched?
-This is called *representation learning* and it can be used to describe entities and their relations, such as "Rome" $-$ "Italy" $+$ "France" $=$ "Paris".
+This can be used to describe entities and their relations, such as "Rome" $-$ "Italy" $+$ "France" $=$ "Paris".
 * Is there a description of the root causes of much of the data that we observe?